Asymmetric jet clustering in deep-inelastic scattering: Abstract

 \section{Abstract}

 We propose a new jet algorithm for deep-inelastic scattering (DIS) that accounts for the forward-backward asymmetry in the Breit frame.
-The \XXXX~algorithm is longitudinally invariant and can cluster jets with Born kinematics, which enables novel studies of transverse-momentum-dependent observables.
+The \XXXX~algorithm is longitudinally invariant and can cluster jets with near-to Born kinematics, which enables novel studies of transverse-momentum-dependent observables.
 Furthermore, we show that spherically-invariant algorithms in the Breit frame give access to low-energy jets from current fragmentation.
-We propose novel studies in unpolarized, polarized, and nuclear DIS at the future Electron-Ion Collider.
+We perform a calculation of the energy spectrum of Centauro jets at next-to-leading logarithmic accuracy and compare to Pythia simulations.
+We furthermore propose novel studies in unpolarized, polarized, and nuclear DIS at the future Electron-Ion Collider.

 \sectionPRL{Introduction} Understanding the structure of nucleons and nuclei in terms of quark and gluons remains an open goal.
 Jet production in deep inelastic scattering (DIS) provides an excellent tool for this endeavor.
-The future Electron-Ion Collider (EIC)~\cite{Accardi:2012qut} will produce the first jets in polarized and nuclear DIS, which will enable a rich jet program~\cite{Guzey:2019kik,Boughezal:2018azh,Klasen:2018gtb,Klasen:2017kwb,Chu:2017mnm,Abelof:2016pby,Dumitru:2018kuw,Hinderer:2017ntk,Hinderer:2015hra,Liu:2018trl,Kishore:2019fzb,DAlesio:2019qpk,Zheng:2018awe,Boer:2016fqd,Dumitru:2015gaa,Pisano:2013cya,Boer:2010zf,Kang:2011jw,Hatta:2019ixj,Mantysaari:2019csc,Roy:2019hwr,Salazar:2019ncp,Dumitru:2016jku,Hatta:2016dxp,Altinoluk:2015dpi,Liu:2018trl,Sievert:2018imd,Kang:2013nha,Kang:2012zr,Aschenauer:2019uex,Zhang:2019toi,Li:2020sru,Kang:2020xyq}.
+The future Electron-Ion Collider (EIC)~\cite{Accardi:2012qut} will produce the first jets in polarized and nuclear DIS, which will enable a rich jet program~\cite{Arratia:2020azl,Borsa:2020ulb,Peccini:2020tpj,Guzey:2020gkk,Guzey:2020zza,Kang:2020xyq,Arratia:2019vju,Page:2019gbf,Li:2020sru,Gutierrez-Reyes:2019vbx,Gutierrez-Reyes:2019msa,Gutierrez-Reyes:2018qez,Zhang:2019toi,Aschenauer:2019uex,Hatta:2019ixj,Mantysaari:2019csc,DAlesio:2019qpk,Kishore:2019fzb,Kang:2019bpl,Roy:2019hwr,Salazar:2019ncp,Boughezal:2018azh,Klasen:2018gtb,Dumitru:2018kuw,Liu:2018trl,Zheng:2018ssm,Sievert:2018imd,Klasen:2017kwb,Hinderer:2017ntk,Chu:2017mnm,Abelof:2016pby,Hatta:2016dxp,Dumitru:2016jku,Boer:2016fqd,Dumitru:2015gaa,Hinderer:2015hra,Altinoluk:2015dpi,Kang:2013nha,Pisano:2013cya,Kang:2012zr,Kang:2011jw,Boer:2010zf}.